Join our in-person and online Summer Information Session – 21 & 22 June

 • clinical measurement

-An introduction to ideas in mathematics and statistics that can be used to model real systems, with an emphasis on the valuation of financial derivatives.
-The class places equal emphasis on deterministic analysis (calculus, differential equations) and stochastic analysis (Brownian motion, birth and death processes).
-In both cases, in additional to theoretical analysis, appropriate computational algorithms are introduced.
-The first half of the class introduces general modelling and simulation tools, and the second half focuses on the specific application of valuing financial derivatives, including the celebrated Black-Scholes theory.
+In this module, you’ll get an introduction to ideas in mathematics and statistics that can be used to model real systems, with an emphasis on the valuation of financial derivatives.
+The module places equal emphasis on deterministic analysis (calculus, differential equations) and stochastic analysis (Brownian motion, birth and death processes).
+In both cases, in addition to theoretical analysis, appropriate computational algorithms are introduced.

 Optional classes - list B